mpkondrashin/analyzer-client/README.md

 ignore_tls_error: true
 client_id: 12341234-1234-1234-1234-123412341234
 ```
-Following command can be used t ogenerate report (example for Linux command line):
+Following command can be used to generate report (example for Linux command line):
 ```
 ACLI_API_KEY=12341234-1234-1234-1234-123412341234 ./acli report_raw --sha1 492bafdaa3cc57ffc8e0d7928d1d25a37d7d6d13
 ```

-In this example url, ignore_tls_error, and client_id are taken from configuration file; api_key from environment variable and sha1 from command line.
+In this example, url, ignore_tls_error, and client_id are taken from configuration file; api_key from environment variable and sha1 from command line.

-**Note:** If same parameter is provided in two ways, command line parameters have higher priority than environment variable and the latter, higher priority than configuration file.
+**Note:** If the same parameter is provided in two ways, command line parameters have higher priority than environment variable and the latter, higher priority than configuration file.

 ## Commands